What is light pollution?

 In conclusion, light pollution is a growing concern that affects both humans and wildlife.

-Excessive use of artificial lighting not only disrupts our natural circadian rhythm, it also has harmful effects on the environment.
+Excessive use of artificial lighting not only disrupts our natural circadian rhythm, but also has detrimental effects on the environment.

-The widespread use of LED lights that emit blue light in streets, buildings and vehicles is a significant contributor to light pollution.
+The widespread use of blue-emitting LED lights in streets, buildings and vehicles is a significant contributor to light pollution.

 It is essential to recognize the impact of light pollution and take steps to reduce it.

-An effective measure would be to use appropriate lighting fixtures that reduce glare and direct the light where it is needed rather than spilling it out into the space or other unwanted areas.
+An effective measure would be to use appropriate lighting fixtures that reduce glare and direct light where it is needed, rather than scattering it across the space or into other unwanted areas.

 Ultimately, we must be mindful of our actions and their consequences for the planet we inhabit.

-By making conscious choices about how we light our surroundings, we can minimize the harmful effects of light pollution and create a more sustainable future for ourselves and all living things.
+By making conscious choices about how we light our surroundings, we can minimize the harmful effects of light pollution and create a more sustainable future for ourselves and all living beings.